luis-reyes/arithmetic-calculator-api/README.md

 The application requires the following configuration:

-- Database Configuration: Update the database connection details in `config.py`
+- Database Configuration: Update the database connections details in `config.py`
 - Secret Key: Set a secret key in `config.py`

 ## Folder Structure